Alfred Adler

 "Since no one is entirely free of vanity, everyone has a certain amount of it."

-"The development of vanity is constantly threatened by Chose logical objections which develop out of the communal life."
+"The development of vanity is constantly threatened by choice logical objections which develop out of the communal life."

 "The deprecation tendency is an attempt to create the feeling of superiority by the degradation of one's fellows.
 The recognition of another's worth is equivalent to an insult to the vain one's personality."